magento/devdocs/guides/v2.2/contributor-guide/contributing.md

 **Back-ports** (or Backports) contribute your code and fixes to a lower release line.
 You want to create a back-port if the issue exists in a lower release line.
 If you fixed an issue in a release line and there is a supported lower version, create a pull request to that lower release line to address the issue.
 For example, you may have contributed a fix to 2.3 and back-port to 2.2 and 2.1.

 **Up-ports** (or Forwardports) contribute your code and fixes to a higher release line.
 You want to create an up-port if the issue exists in a higher release line.
 If you have an issue fixed in a non-latest release line, create a pull request to the latest branch in order to address that issue in an upcoming minor release.
-For example, you may have contributed a fix to 2.1 and up-port to 2.2 and 2.3.
+For example, you may have contributed a fix to 2.2 and up-port to 2.3.
 We recommend contributors create an up-port for every pull request delivered to a lower release line.

 ### Magento Porting Tool {#porting-tool}